 Bake and Blend, but Don’t Blow a Fuse

-If your bathroom wiring is finicky, make sure to either fix it or post a sign for guests to let them know— “hair dryers allowed only on second floor!” or whatever you need to say to keep them from accidently blowing a fuse!
+If your bathroom wiring is finicky, make sure to either fix it or post a sign for guests to let them know— “hair dryers allowed only on the second floor!” or whatever you need to say to keep them from accidentally blowing a fuse!

 If your refrigerator or oven has unsecured parts (e.g., compartments, grates, bolts, etc.) now is the time to remove them or fix them.

 Let’s talk tread.
 It’s super important at the holidays as people trudge in and out of the house with wet feet.
 And even without wet shoes, just the fact that more people and kids are walking (and running!) around your house means rugs become a tripping hazard if they slide around or get crumpled.

 Placemats at all entrances and in the bathrooms and kitchen.
 Put anti-slip rug mats under your rugs to keep them in place and secure.
 Consider one of those cushioned, “anti-fatigue” kitchen mats to keep by the counter to help people “take a load off” even while they’re standing and helping you prep and cook food.

 Older guests may require a few extra safety precautions be put into place when it comes to slippery surfaces, like avoiding oil-soap and soap-based floor cleaners during the holidays which leave a slippery film on your floor.

 Tap into your inner plumbing fairy and make sure all bathroom drains including the sink, tub, and toilet run smoothly and don’t back up.